-This blog will talk about the benefits and uses of having a degree, how skills and degree/certifications go hand in hand and why there is so much importance given to skills?
+This blog will talk about the benefits and uses of having a degree, how skills and degrees/certifications go hand in hand, and why there is so much importance given to skills.

 We frequently hear employers, prospective students, entrepreneurs, and futurists saying that it’s all about the skills, not about the degree.

 We can understand the conflicting thoughts- Do degrees really matter?
 Why do skills matter more than your degree?
 Is a University degree necessary for success?

 Some of the best-known names in tech, from Bill Gates to Larry Ellison to Steve Jobs — decided not to graduate and carry out an ordinary way; the fact that greatness and gold-plated degrees don’t always go together seems hard to argue with.

 They were confident and crazy enough to climb the ladder of success and reach the top; their skills made all the difference, not a degree!

 Elon Musk to the Young and Ambitious: “Skills Matter More Than Degrees”

 Is it really the scenario?
 Is it good career advice?
 Does that mean we should stop doing our degrees?
 Let’s find out!

 Every degree holder is not necessarily skilled.
 It is the skill that helps to achieve the target and not the degree.

 Skill is an abstract term that cannot be evaluated on the bits of paper.
 It is a broad spectrum that is groomed within the individual and nurtured through repeated practical implications in life.